 Is Andy a doctor?

 Andy is not a medical doctor.
-She is a registered nutritional therapy practitioner, who specialises in gut-psychology/gut-physiology syndromes.
+She is a registered nutritional therapy practitioner.
 “Sugar Doctor” is Andy’s brand name, because she believes consuming too many refined sugars causes many gut-related health issues, which research is now showing drive most chronic illnesses.

 Why should we eat less sugar?